Dental Implants — Plano, TX

 Roots and All

-Invented in 1952, implants have become the new gold standard for dentists when it comes to replacing any number of teeth.
-While traditional bridges and crowns are useful for restoring the biting and chewing functions of your smile, only implants can replace the tooth roots needed to maintain a strong, healthy jawbone.
+Invented in 1952, dental implants have become the new gold standard when it comes to replacing any number of missing teeth.
+While traditional bridges and dentures are useful for restoring the biting and chewing functions of your smile, only dental implants can replace the tooth roots needed to maintain a strong, healthy jawbone.
 Call Dr. Kung for a consultation today; once he has determined that you’re a candidate for dental implants in our Plano, TX dental office, he can begin the process of planning your new smile!

-- Implants Placed and Restored in One Location
+- Dental Implants Placed & Restored in One Location

-Unlike other kinds of tooth replacement, a dental implant is a surgical fixture that interfaces directly with the jawbone.
+Unlike other options for tooth replacement like dentures and dental bridges, a dental implant is a surgical fixture that interfaces directly with the jawbone.
 It takes the form of a screw-shaped post (normally made out of titanium), and once it has been inserted into the jaw, it will gradually integrate with the bone through a process called osseointegration.
 Once this is done, the implant can now act as a “root” for a dental crown or another type of dental restoration.
+The end result is a smile that looks, feels, and functions just like natural!

 Benefits of Dental Implants

 Compared to other types of tooth replacement, dental implants come the closest to being like your natural teeth in terms of both appearance and their overall feel.
-They hold your new teeth firmly in place, preventing them from slipping; this makes it easier for you to speak clearly at all times and enjoy all of your favorite foods.
-Other advantages include:
+Their unique placement in the jawbone provides a wide variety of benefits that you simply can’t get with other replacement options, like:

 - Root Replacements: Your new implants will stimulate your jaw the same way natural tooth roots do, thus preventing the tissue from breaking down (which could eventually cause your facial structure to collapse.

 Ideal dental implant candidates have at least one missing tooth (or a tooth that needs to be extracted soon) as well as a healthy mouth and a jaw with sufficient bone density.
 Some preparatory procedures (such as bone grafts or sinus lifts) might be necessary before the actual implant surgery.
-Also, the number of implants and the type of restoration you receive will vary from case to case, as noted below:
+Then, we’ll design your personal dental implant treatment around how many teeth you’re missing.

 Replacing a single tooth with a dental implant is relatively straightforward.
 All we need to do is insert the implant post into the gap.
 Then, once your mouth has fully recovered, we can top the implant with a dental crown that has been customized to blend in with your remaining natural teeth.